 We have done many hiking trails before this one, but I have to admit, this trail must be close to the top of our list when it comes to scenic views!
 To walk between these wildflowers, was a wonderful experience.

-After walking through the field of flowers, we reach the beach.
+After walking through the field of flowers, we reached the beach.
 Plankiesbaai, our overnight spot, was located along the coast.

-Blown away by the wind (but also blown away by the beauty of this trail), we’ve arrived at Plankiesbaai.
-Here are just the minimum facilities available – ablution facilities, basins and cold water.
+Blown away by the wind (but also blown away by the beauty of this trail), we arrived at Plankiesbaai.
+Here are just basic facilities available – ablution, basins and cold water.
 Oh, and don’t forget about the ‘braai’ (barbeque) area … that came in very handy later in the evening!

 The rest of our hiking group arrived shortly behind us.
-Tents were pitched and the fires were lit where we could prepare dinner.
+Tents were pitched and fires were lit in order to prepare dinner.
 There was a wonderful camaraderie between us and it was a lovely evening around the fires.
 Still, I just have to mention that a very strong wind sent us all to bed pretty early!

 The wind only calmed down at around 3:00 the next morning and we woke up on a beautiful (windless) morning.
 After having breakfast next to the fire and putting our tents back in our backpacks, it was time to walk the last stretch of this amazing hiking trail.